Food for Thought

 Buon Natale!
 If Christmas means panettone, amaretti and other Italian treats then look no further than Carluccio’s.
 Who can resist those festive red boxes – especially when they are filled with colourful Christmas pasta, chocolate-dipped biscotti and jars of nutty truffles?
 Carluccio’s has shops at the front of its restaurants.
 Buy online at carluccios.com.

 The Selfridges Selection is vast and hugely desirable.
 From the rich and sticky Christmas pudding to specially selected wines you will find extraordinary festive flavours in each hamper box.
 Selfridges also have gifts for wine lovers covered with The Sommelier’s Collection in a wooden box, including the finest champagne and wine.
-There are alcohol free hampers like the After Dinner Gift Box and even a bumper hamper to cover all your Christmas bases and then some…for around £5,000!
+From the £350 Wolseley Hamper to alcohol free choices like the Truffle Hamper, the options are numerous.
+There’s even a bumper hamper to cover all your Christmas bases and then some…for £5,000.
+Visit selfridges.com for the selection.
 Booths is also a store rich in history, with hampers to please.
 You know Christmas is dawning when Booths releases its beautifully glossy festive book of produce for the season in October.
 Booths is traditionally a northern stronghold but now delivers throughout the UK.
 Visit booths.co.uk for more inspiration.

 Toy With This